Azure-Samples/api-management-workspaces-migration/README.md

 | Subscriptions | PowerShell script |

 > [!NOTE]
+> Users are migrated at the service level, not to individual workspaces.
+Users in the federated instance are shared across workspaces.
 > The PowerShell script to migrate users will fail if a user is configured in more than one siloed instance.
 In such cases, deduplicate the users manually before running the script.

-### Limitations
+## Limitations

-Certain resources and configurations currently aren't supported in API Management workspaces or aren't migrated by the migration tools and may require manual configuration.
+Certain resources and configurations currently [are not supported in API Management workspaces](https://learn.microsoft.com/en-us/azure/api-management/workspaces-overview#gateway-constraints) or aren't migrated by the migration tools and may require manual configuration.
 These include:

 * APIs - schemas
 * Certificates for frontend mTLS stored in Azure Key Vault